Accreditation in a box

 Aim of the Private Rented Sector Accreditation Scheme

-The aims of the Private Rented Sector Accreditation Scheme are to encourage, acknowledge, raise awareness and actively promote good standards and management practice by landlords, and to assist landlords and tenants to undertake their respective responsibilities to each other.
+The Private Rented Sector Accreditation Scheme aims to encourage, acknowledge, raise awareness, and actively promote good standards and management practices by landlords and assist landlords and tenants in undertaking their respective responsibilities to each other.

 The Scheme also encourages and acknowledges responsible behaviour by tenants through an accredited tenant scheme.

-The Scheme comprises an element of self-regulation and accordingly relies on a degree of goodwill and trust on the parts of landlords, tenants and PRSAS.
+The Scheme comprises an element of self-regulation and accordingly relies on a degree of goodwill and trust in landlords, tenants and PRSAS.

-It is a requirement of the Scheme that the physical condition of dwellings, the level of provision of basic amenities and management practices, are fair and reasonable, and not liable to be prejudicial to the health, safety and welfare of tenants or the surrounding neighbourhood.
+The Scheme requires that the physical condition of dwellings, the level of provision of basic amenities and management practices are fair and reasonable and not liable to be prejudicial to the health, safety and welfare of tenants or the surrounding neighbourhood.

 Compliance with the Scheme will ensure that: